 Barnard’s work is characterized by its energy and a boundless variety in style and approach.
-He finds in his world limitless inspiration to express himself differently every day, and feels his work is evolving toward greater freedom of line and stronger color.
+He found in his world limitless inspiration to express himself differently every day, and felt his work was evolving toward greater freedom of line and stronger color.

-Barnard’s work has been juried into many shows, is held in numerous institutional and private collections and appears in several books on the art of watercolor.
+Barnard’s work was juried into many shows, is held in numerous institutional and private collections and appears in several books on the art of watercolor.

 Though John was quite ill the fall of 2015, he began painting once again the spring of 2016.
 Painting is his passion and gives him a purpose in life.
 “My Dad has to paint to live like the rest of us have to breathe to live,” says his daughter, Babs Barnard Proctor.

 At the end of July 2018, two months shy of turning 95, John passed away.
 He painted up until the very end of his life as did his mentors Henry Fukahara and Milford Zornes.
 He always admired that Henry and Milford painted in spite of adversities and wanted to do the same- and he did.
 "His art surrounds me in my home but I continue to miss him terribly."
 Babs Barnard Proctor

 A sampling of the Museums, national and international exhibitions John has participated in: